Private, In-Home Tutoring in Statesboro, Georgia

-SchoolTutoring Academy’s tutoring programs for Statesboro students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Statesboro, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Statesboro public schools are a part of Bulloch County Schools.
 The curriculum follows common core performance standards set by the Georgia Department of Education.
 These standards, Common Core Georgia Performance Standards, are taught in English Language Arts and Mathematics for grades kindergarten through twelve.
 Additional literacy standards were added in grades six through twelve in Science, Social Studies and technical subjects.
 The integration of literature, informational texts, reading, writing, speaking, listening, spelling and grammar across all subject areas.